 Are you trying to disable WordPress plugins on your site?
-If this is because you are facing an error, and you suspect they may be the cause, then you likely no longer have access to your admin panel at this point.
+If this is because you are facing an error, and you suspect they may be the cause, then you likely have no access to your admin panel at this point.
 In this case, you would need to disable WordPress plugins using FTP.
-You can also check our guide how to disable WordPress theme using FTP.
+You can also check our guide on how to disable WordPress theme using FTP.

 Without access to your admin panel, this offers you an easy workaround.
 You can manually disable WordPress plugins by accessing your files, and if indeed one of the plugins is the cause of your issue, that would restore your site to full function.

 How an FTP Client Works

 To disable WordPress plugins without access to your admin panel, you would need to be able to access your WordPress site files.
 That is where FTP comes in.